HenryLittle/EEV-Challenge-2021/README.md

 🏆 The 2nd Place Submission to the CVPR2021-Evoked Emotion from Videos challenge.

 This reposiotry contains the code base for our submission at the CVPR2021-Evoked Emotion from Videos challenge.
-Our method achieves a correlation score 0.04430 on the final private test set or the chanllenge.
+Our method achieves a correlation score 0.04430 on the final private test set of the chanllenge.

 The report can be found in arVix at [Less is More: Sparse Sampling for Dense Reaction Predictions](https://arxiv.org/abs/2106.01764)